akhanf/snakebatch/README.md

 ## Notes
  - The workflow only includes sessions where both dwi and t1 exist (by taking an intersection of those lists)
+ - Only runs that completed successfully will have any outputs retained.
+For those that failed you will need to inspect the slurm logs.
+ - The `work` subfolder will not be retained at all, if you need this, you can add it to the `root_folders:` list in the config
  - It is generally OK to use immediate-submit for this workflow, since it does not have multiple layers of dependent rules.
 Furthermore, the `--notemp` option does not get propagated to the snakemake call used to run the app on each subject/session.
  - With the latest version of Snakemake, the `--slurm` option can be used to submit jobs instead of `--profile cc-slurm`.
 This will work for jobs without GPUs, however, some additional logic will need to be added to this workflow to support this option with GPUs (coming soon).